GATechMSCS/spring2024/cs7641_machine_learning/lectures/week6/assignment1/submission/README.txt

-The technologies used in this project are Python 3.11.7, Pandas 2.1.4, MatPlotLib 3.8.0, Numpy 1.26.3 Seaborn 0.12.2, Scikit-Learn 1.4.0., Scikit-Learn_Intelex 2023.1.1, and openpyxl 3.0.10.
-The notebook named assignment1.ipynb should run.
+The technologies used in this paper:
+1) python 3.11.7
+2) pandas 2.1.4
+3) jupyter 1.0.0
+4) ipython 8.15.0
+5) matplotlib 3.8.0
+6) numpy 1.26.3
+7) seaborn 0.12.2
+8) scikit-learn_intelex 2023.1.1
+9) scikit-learn 1.4.0.
+10) openpyxl 3.0.10

+Step to replicate results:
+1) If Conda is not already installed, you can download here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+2) In the zip file you'll find CS7641_A1_ScottSchmidl.yml
+3) From the terminal run: conda env create --file scottschmidl_A1.yml
+4) From the terminal run: conda activate scottschmidl_A1
+5) You should now be able to run the notebook named assignment1.ipynb.